By CHARLES DUNST

 Tobacco use is also high in the Arab community in Israel.

 A 2009 analysis showed that smoking rates among Jewish men and women were 27.9 percent and 16.6 percent, respectively.
 Among Arabs, the corresponding rates were 48.8 percent and 5.2 percent.
 If use of vapes, similar to the ones found at MagicVaporizers, became more popular then we could see these figures decline.
-These figures are worryingly high, particularly for arab men.
-With almost half of them smoking, it puts their health in a position of great danger.
+These figures are worryingly high, particularly for arab men..
+There needs to be something put in place or there needs to be more awareness of the dangers of smoking and how to quit.
+If this means looking for a firm similar to this NZ vape juice company, Vape Boss, then things must be done to ensure men and women can quit smoking safely and effectively.
+Back on the subject of men smoking, with almost half of them smoking, it puts their health in a position of great danger.
 A 2017 article reported similar findings.

 Basson told JTA that the Health Ministry budget includes hundreds of thousands of shekels for anti-smoking measures in the Arab sector.